alirezanet/Gridify/docs/pages/guide/gridifyMapper.md

 ### AllowNullSearch

-By setting this to `false`, Gridify don't allow searching on null values using the `null` keyword for values.
+By setting this to `false`, Gridify won't allow searching for null values using the `null` keyword.

 - Type: `bool`
 - Default: `true`